 This principle should be read against the background of Protocol 12 to the European Convention on Human Rights which outlaws discrimination.
 This principle emphasises the need to take positive steps to avoid discrimination and to find solutions for the problems faced by foreign offenders in this respect.
 Such interventions are required at all stages of the criminal justice process, to ensure substantial equality of treatment for foreign offenders.
+In this regard, the CPT has recommended that States review their legal and administrative provisions to ensure that foreign prisoners are not discriminated against by being excluded from eligibility for a range of measures, such as more open conditions, home leave and conditional release.2

 The inability to communicate in the language most commonly spoken in a prison is a severe barrier to foreign offenders' ability to participate in prison life.
 It is the root cause of many problems, such as isolation, lack of access to services, work and other activities, and an inadequate understanding of prison rules and regulations.
 Therefore it is vital that prison authorities make every effort to facilitate communication and to enable offenders to overcome language barriers.
 This principle emphasises the importance of access to interpretation and translation facilities.
 Interpreters should be competent and impartial.
-In addition, communication should be encouraged by creating opportunities for the learning of languages by foreign offenders, as well as by other offenders, and persons who work with them.
+In addition, communication should be encouraged by creating opportunities for the learning of languages by foreign offenders, as well as by other offenders, and persons who work with them (see Rule 41.2).